 Cotton: With cotton, the impregnation layer on the tent can be worn out.
 You notice it most quickly with the wire.
 In this case, it is easier to avoid leaks than to wait for the leaks.
 You avoid a leaking cotton canvas by permeating the tent regularly.

-Later in this article, we will discuss how and when to impregnate a tent.
+Later in this article, we will discuss how and when to waterproof the canvas tent.

 How to Waterproof Canvas Tent with Sprayhood & tent Protector?